paulgmiller/paulgmiller.github.io/_posts/2020-01-31-Bitcoing-Selfdriving-Bet.md

 10k is in 2014 dollars.
 If car is lease lease needs to be under what you would lease a 100k car for.
 Both of us put a bitcoin in a coinbase vault.

-Also here is a hilarous email statemetn from dec 2014: "Clearly I'm just waiting for it hit it's true bottom before I move 50% of my net worth into bitcoin."
+Also here is a hilarous email statement from dec 2014: "Clearly I'm just waiting for it hit it's true bottom before I move 50% of my net worth into bitcoin."